una/una.github.io/_posts/blog/2015-11-15-classy-css.md

 ## Benefits

-Okay, so that might seem a bit complex to the uninitiated, but once you get started with it, it really makes naming decisions and architectural decisions easy.
-This is clearly an opinionated system.
+This is clearly an opinionated system, and  may seem a bit complex to the uninitiated, but once you get started with it, it really helps with naming and architectural decisions.

 Benefits include:

-- It ensures code organized in a way that prevents specificity clashing and overrides (see [ITCSS](http://csswizardry.com/2014/10/the-specificity-graph/)) which means that a smaller file size of CSS is output
+- Ensures code organized in a way that prevents specificity clashing and overrides (see [ITCSS](http://csswizardry.com/2014/10/the-specificity-graph/)) &mdash; which means CSS is streamlines, performant, and a smaller CSS file size is output
-- Consistent naming ([BEM](http://getbem.com/naming/)) keeps uniformity among teams and implements a system to reduce confusion
+- A consistent naming convention ([BEM](http://getbem.com/naming/)) keeps uniformity among teams and provides a reference to reduce confusion
 - The system is organized, maintainable, and scalable

 > Keep it classy.
-Keep it Sassy <span style="font-style: none">💁</span>
+Keep it Sassy <span style="font-style: normal">💁</span>

 Ok..
 I'll walk myself out.